Vedant-0102/Rotating-Matrices-3D/README.md

 # Rotating-Matrices-3D

-In linear algebra, a rotation matrix is a transformation matrix that is used to perform a rotation in Euclidean spa
+In linear algebra, a rotation matrix is a transformation matrix that is used to perform a rotation in Euclidean space

 For more information, visit [Wikipedia](https://en.wikipedia.org/wiki/Rotation_matrix).